 Another important parameter numbers of tillers/plant at 30 DAS was recorded highest in the treatment inoculated with dual cultures and full RDP (7.53) followed by the treatment full RDP+PSF (7.12).
-Additionally, treatments inoculated with half RDP and single or dual PSM inoculation showed higher tillers over full dose of RDP treatment.
-Lowest tillers were recorded in the absolute control (5.06) treatment.
+Additionally, treatments inoculated with half RDP and single or dual PSM inoculation showed higher tillers over full dose of RDP treatment..
 Almost similar trend was also seen in case of number of spikes/plant, highest in the full dose of RDP+both PSMs inoculation (8.56) and it was at par with the full RDP+PSF (8.51) and full RDP+PSB (8.32).
 Treatments inoculated with either single of dual PSM with half RDP showed at par results with full dose RDP control treatment.
 Afzal and Bano (2008) reported that single or dual inoculation of Rhizobium and PSB along with inorganic P significantly improved growth parameters in wheat root and shoot weight, spike length, grain yield, etc. Further, single or dual inoculation of above microbes with inorganic P application showed 30-40% better efficacy over only P application for improving grain yield up to 20%.

 Phosphorus deficiency is the major concern in the saline affected soil as salinity restricts P availability.
 Application of halo-tolerant phosphate solubilizing microbes can improve the P bio-availability in economical way as such microbes could recover the P deficit in saline land in eco-friendly manner (Dey et al., 2021).
 In terms of soil phosphorus availability, highest value was noted in the full RDP+dual PSM inoculation (151.89 kg/ha) and it was found statistically at par with half RDP+dual PSM (138.22 kg/ha) and full dose RDP+PSF (139.22 kg/ha), suggesting that these PSMs could save 50% of chemical P fertilizers without any environmental concerns.
 Treatments with either half dose RDP+PSF (127.22 kg/ha) and half RDP+PSB (121.56 kg/ha) resulted into numerically higher but statistically at par available soil phosphorus with full RDP (119.09) treatment.
 With the increase in soil phosphorus availability, there was corresponding increase in the phosphorus uptake by the plant.
 Highest P uptake was recorded in the full dose of RDP+dual PSMs inoculation (0.40%) and it was at par with the full RDP with either PSF or PSB (0.39% in both) treatments.
 Inoculation of single or both PSM with half RDP showed at par phosphate uptake to that of full RDP application.